Surprise threat from Trump to raise tariffs sinks stocks

 Chinese indexes plunged.
 The Shanghai Composite index closed 5.6% lower and Hong Kong's Hang Seng index sank 2.9%.
 European indexes fell broadly.

-Investors have been digesting mixed reports about the negotiations for months and have largely discounted concerns about a failure in negotiations.
+Investors have been digesting mixed reports about the U.S.-China trade talks for months and have largely discounted concerns about a failure in negotiations.
 The broader market has been posting gains all year on encouraging economic growth and solid corporate earnings results.

 "We see the weekend's developments as a negative catalyst for the market, not only because of where investor expectations have been regarding the deal, but because of the downward earnings revisions that are likely to occur if the tariffs are expanded," said Lori Calvasina, head of U.S. equity strategy at RBC Capital, in a note to clients.